Birmingham

 In these houses men as in a dream pursue the Platonic Forms

-With wireless and cairn terriers and gadgets approximating to the fickle norms
+With wireless and cairn terriers and gadgets approximating to the fickle

 And endeavour to find God and score one over the neighbour